South Carolina is home to many beautiful and fascinating moth species.

 15. Twin-Spotted Sphinx Moth

-The moth can be found during the spring and summer months throughout the state, typically in open grassy areas.
-They are most active at night, but they can sometimes be seen during the day.
-They are known to feed on various plants, including aster family members.
-They are considered a beneficial species as they pollinate flowers and help to control pest populations.
+The moth can be found throughout the state during the spring and summer months, typically in open grassy areas.
+It is most active at night, but it can sometimes be seen during the day.
+The moth is known to feed on various plants, including members of the aster family.
+It is considered a beneficial species as it pollinates flowers and helps to control pest populations.

 16. Achemon Sphinx Moth

 The Achemon Sphinx Moth is a nocturnal species, with adult moths emerging in late spring or early summer.
 The adults feed on nectar from various flowers, while the larvae feed on the leaves of various species of plants, including grapevine, Virginia creeper, and wild grape.
-The larvae of these types of moths in South Carolina are typically green or brown, with a distinctive white stripe down the center of the back.
+The larvae of these moths in South Carolina are typically green or brown, with a distinctive white stripe down the center of the back.
 They are often considered pests in agricultural areas, as they can defoliate grape vines and other crops.

 In South Carolina, the Achemon Sphinx Moth is common in wooded areas, gardens, and parks.
 Despite its reputation as a pest, it is also considered a valuable part of the ecosystem, playing a role in pollination and serving as a food source for other animals, such as bats and birds.
 The Achemon Sphinx Moth is a popular subject for photographers and amateur naturalists drawn to its impressive size and striking appearance.